Comparing Agile Project Management Methodologies: Scrum vs Kanban

 Agile Scrum Project Management

-Scrum project management is a popular framework that focuses heavily on iterative or incremental projects of all types.
+Agile Scrum project management is a popular framework that focuses heavily on iterative or incremental projects of all types.
 This focus allows Scrum to deliver the optimal business value in the shortest time possible.
+All iterations or increments should always have a well-defined goal.
+These goals can be changed throughout the project, from iteration to iteration.

 Once priorities are established, cross-functional teams deliver working products within a Sprint.
 Sprints usually last 2 to 4 weeks.

-Just like a rugby Scrum, where are all team members group together to gain possession of the ball, Scrum Agile Project management depends entirely on cross-functional teamwork.
+Just like a rugby Scrum, where team members group together to gain possession of the ball, Scrum Agile Project management depends entirely on cross-functional teamwork.
 Solutions to problems are derived from team collaboration.

 This collaboration manifests in the form of Scrum ‘ceremonies’: